WithLab/Advent-Of-Code-2021-UB/Rust/Louis/README.md

-# Advent of Code 2021
+## Louis
-This repository contains the code that i'm using to complete the tasks given by the [Advent of Code 2021](https://adventofcode.com/2021/) event.
+This folder contains all my solves for the [advent of code 2021](https://adventofcode.com/2021/) event.

 ## Usage
 If you would like to run all my tasks at once just use `cargo run --release -- -a`.
 Just know that some tasks might take a while to complete.
 To exclude these use `cargo run --release`.\